 Ore is treated by primary crushing, semi-autogenous and ball mill grinding, agitation leaching, thickening, cyanide leaching thickening, and precipitation of silver and gold in solution in the Merrill-Crowe circuit to produce silver and gold doré from melting of the precipitate.
-The nominal treatment rate at design capacity is 2,000 tonnes per day, and in 2013 the mine milled 0.7 million tonnes of ore, producing 3.1 million ounces of silver and 60,800 ounces of gold.
+The nominal treatment rate at design capacity is 2,000 tonnes per day.

 Manantial Espejo Mineral Reserves 1, 2

 |Reserve Category||Tonnes (Mt)||Grams of Silver per tonne||Grams of Gold per tonne|

 1. Estimated using prices of $18.50 per ounce of silver and $1,250 per ounce of gold.